adonisjs/lucid.adonisjs.com/content/docs/migrations/introduction.md

 :::warning

 `migration:fresh` and `db:wipe` commands will drop all database tables.
-These command should be used with caution when developing on a database that is shared with other applications.
+These commands should be used with caution when developing on a database that is shared with other applications.

 :::